Sweats/Damned/Damned PTB changelog.md

 ☆ Factory ☆

-- Fixed issue where a box was clipping into a catwalk steel pillar
+- Fixed an issue where a box was clipping into a catwalk steel pillar
 - Fixed the position of all ladders that were previously underground to a degree.